 - Integrated scales, so you can easily weigh ingredients

-But if bench space is at a premium, you could opt for a mini-processor that'll comfortably take care of curry pastes, chopped nuts, breadcrumbs, mayonnaise and pesto.
+But if bench space is at a premium, you could opt for a mini food processor that'll comfortably take care of curry pastes, chopped nuts, breadcrumbs, mayonnaise and pesto.
 They're usually up to 1L in capacity.

-When you're up against the clock, every second counts.
-For MasterChef contestants emulsifying a jus or blitzing a zingy salsa verde, busting out a bulky food processor eats up precious cooking and plating time.
+Sometimes it's the little details that really make a dish memorable.
+But busting out a bulky food processor eats up precious cooking and plating time – and bench space.
 This is where stick blenders come into their own: they're easier, lighter and faster to use than a regular blender or food processor.

 They'll also save you on washing up: not only are they faster to clean than regular blenders, you can puree, whip or emulsify ingredients in whichever vessel you're cooking in, so you won't create extra dirty dishes.